retrohacker/documentation/02-storj-object.md

     user: "user@email.com",
     password: "this is not a secure password"
   }
-  passphrase: passphrase // we'll come back to this later }
+  mnemonic: mnemonic // we'll come back to this later }

 var storj = new Storj(opts)